Two Paths to an Integrated

-As a manufacturer, you are aware there are many software solutions available to help run your business.
+As a manufacturer, you know many software solutions are available to help run your business.
 There are two types of applications in particular that, together, cover almost the entire business scope:

 - Customer Relationship Management (CRM) – A CRM system deals with front-end information, managing customer and prospect data generated through interactions with marketing and customer support.
 Companies use a CRM to manage relationships and their sales pipeline while up-selling and cross-selling products.